 - Investment Advisor is unable to explain

-It is advisable to clearly understand the product in which you are investing.
+It is advisable to clearly understand the product in which you are investing in.

-One of the most important questions that an investor should ask himself/herself is “What am I trying to achieve; what are my goals?”
+One of the most important questions that an investor should ask themselves is “What am I trying to achieve; what are my investment objectives?”
 We believe investments would vary as per goals and would come with varying risk-return profile.
 So it is always advisable to ask, “Is the investment likely to help me achieve my goal?”
 Try ORO Wealth’s goal advisory here.

 We believe you should ask yourself about the amount you can set aside for your goals – be it a personal, or financial goal.
 One needs to be careful and realistic while deciding on this amount as there are multiple other cash outflows that are critical for a person such as rent, bills, food, and other expenses.
 We strongly believe that while lump sum investment is more suited during a market slump, an investor should always have a fixed monthly contribution that provides cost averaging and compounding benefit.